28yg/Random_Message_Generator/README.md

 # General Information
 This javascript program was extended, by incorporating HTML and CSS into the program to make it to be more interactive.
-To make your program truly random, the message that it outputs is made up of at least three different pieces of data.
+To make this program truly random, the message that it outputs is made up of at least three different pieces of data.

 ## **To run the program, carry out the following steps:**
 + Click on the [LINK](https://28yg.github.io/Random_Message_Generator/)